johnbumgarner/newspaper3_usage_overview/README.md

 4. Different data structures - querying mutiple sources could present problems, especially if the news sources use different data structures, such as summaries being in meta-tags on one site and in script tag on the other site.

+This example was written in response to this <i>Newspaper</i> issue: <a href="https://github.com/codelucas/newspaper/issues/838">"Multithread extraction seems to fail at the news_pool.join section"</a>, which was posted on 08-28-2020.
 </p>

 ```python